wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 Representation of a thing
 =====

-This NIP introduces a simple and highly flexible method to represent almost any piece of data as JSON and store it in nostr in a way that facilitates category-based search.
+This NIP introduces a simple and highly flexible method to represent almost any piece of data -- any _THING_ -- as JSON and store it in nostr in a way that facilitates category-based search.

 ## Format